Lukasz-Semik/family-dashboard-backend-archive/README.md

 ### Development

-1. Clone this repo.
+1. Clone this repo and prepare your local database `mongodb`.
 2. Run `yarn`.
-3. Run `yarn prepareDev`.
+3. Run `yarn runDB`, to start the database.
+It has to be triggered before server.
+4. In separate tab, run `yarn prepareDev`.
 This command will create a secret file at `src/config/secrets/secretes.js`.
-4. Fill in all the secret variables.
+5. Fill in all the secret variables.
-5. Run `yarn dev`.
+6. Run `yarn dev`.
 Project will run on `port 8080`.

 ### Deployment